On this page

 - self-determination is a driving consideration in child protection policies and practices with regard to Aboriginal children.

 Commissioner for Aboriginal Children and Young People

-Justin Mohamed leads the Commission’s engagement with Aboriginal communities as the Commissioner for Aboriginal Children and Young People, having commenced this role in May 2018.
+Aboriginal lawyer and advocate Meena Singh leads the Commission’s engagement with Aboriginal communities as the state’s third Commissioner for Aboriginal Children and Young People, having commenced this role in April 2022.